ThePalaceProject/web-patron/README.md

 ## Translations

-Overview of the translation setup in the E-kirjasto application
+Overview of the translation setup for the `web-patron` application

 ### Packages used for translations

-The E-kirjasto application utilizes the following packages for internationalization (i18n):
+The `web-patron` application utilizes the following packages for internationalization (i18n):

 - **i18next**: an internationalization framework for JavaScript
 - **next-i18next**: a plugin for Next.js that integrates i18next for server-side translations